- Choose an appropriate migration type

 After a table has been created, it should be added to the database dictionary, following the steps mentioned in the database dictionary guide.

-Migration checksum
+Migration checksum file

-When a migration is first executed, a new file is created in db/schema_migrations containing a SHA
+When a migration is first executed, a new migration checksum file

 generated from the migration’s timestamp.
 The name of this new file is the same as the timestamp portion of the migration filename, for example db/schema_migrations/20241021120146.
+The content of this file is the SHA256

 .
 The presence of this file prevents the same migration from being executed twice, and therefore, it’s necessary to include this file in the merge request that adds the new migration.